esovetkin/jbs/docs/help_do.md

 - rule keys are Go regular expressions
 - rules run in declaration order
 - a rule must match at least once in every workpackage template
-- multiple matches are all replaced and reported as warnings
+- multiple matches are all replaced, and JBS reports a warning
 - without capture groups, the whole match is replaced by one scalar value
-- with capture groups, provide a tuple/list with one scalar value per group
+- with capture groups, provide a tuple or list with one scalar value per group
 - replacement expressions can use variables visible in the step through `with` or `after`
+- using `fsub "<filepath>" {}` simply copies the file without any replacements

-Dry-run creates substituted files without executing work. `jbs continue` resumes the already prepared files and rejects the run if configured template hashes no longer match.
+A dry run creates substituted files without executing work. `jbs continue` resumes the already prepared files and rejects the run if configured template hashes no longer match.

 ### `nproc`: control concurrency levels